j3k2/react-ftux/README.md

 - ftuxEnd: [Function] Callback to be called when the walkthrough is complete
 - disableKeydownListener: [Boolean] Disable arrow, Enter, Backspace, and Escape key listeners.
 Default value is `false`.
 - tooltipSettings: [Object] Settings to be applied to all tooltips
   - className: [String] className value to be applied to all tooltips' "tooltip-wrapper" elements (see ReactFtuxTooltip elements/classes below)
-    - animationDuration: [Number] Seconds for fade-in animation. `0` turns off animation.
-Default value is `0.4`.
   - backgroundColor: [HTML Color] Color to be used for background of all tooltips.
 Makes it easier to set border color property for all tooltip pointers, regardless of direction.
 Default value is `'#000'`.
-    - foregroundColor: [HTML Color] Color for text, borders, and buttons.
-Default value is `'#fff'`.
-    - highlightColor: [HTML Color] Hover color for button text and borders.
-Default value is `'#808080'`.
-    - fontStyle: [String] Value for `font` CSS property to be used on buttons and tooltip content.
-Default value is `'14px Lato, Helvetica, Arial, sans-serif'`
-    - tooltipWidth: [Number] Number of pixels for fixed tooltip width.
-Default value is `400`.
   - nextLabel: [String] Custom text to replace `'Next'` on button
   - prevLabel: [String] Custom text to replace `'Prev'` on button
   - doneLabel: [String] Custom text to replace `'Done'` on button

 # ReactFtuxTooltip props: